m0tive/tinyXML/readme.txt

 	document node.

 	This is the only directive/special tag parsed by by TinyXML.
-	Generally directive targs are stored in TiXmlUnknown so the commands wont be lost when it is saved back to disk.
+	Generally directive tags are stored in TiXmlUnknown so the commands wont be lost when it is saved back to disk.

 @verbatim